MicrosoftDocs/power-platform/power-platform/alm/package-deployer-tool.md

    2. Enter custom code to execute before the solutions are imported in  the override method definition of `PreSolutionImport` to specify whether to maintain or overwrite customizations while updating the specified solution in a target Dataverse instance, and whether to automatically activate plug-ins and workflows.

-   3. Use the override method definition of `RunSolutionUpgradeMigrationStep` to perform data transformation or upgrade between two versions of a solution This method is called only if the solution you are importing is already present in the target Dataverse instance.
+   3. Use the override method definition of `RunSolutionUpgradeMigrationStep` to perform data transformation or upgrade between two versions of a solution This method is called only if the solution you're importing is already present in the target Dataverse instance.

         This function expects the following parameters: